jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-08-22-mister-fpga-introduction-and-hardware-overview.md

 ### Introduction

 The base hardware is the <a href="https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046" target="_blank">Terasic DE10-Nano</a>, which is built as a learning and development platform for FPGA.
-FPGA stands for <a href="https://en.wikipedia.org/wiki/Field-programmable_gate_array" target="_blank">Field-Programmable Gate Array</a> – the key concept here is that FPGA circuits are designed to configured by the developer *after* manufacturing (hence "Field-Programmable").
+FPGA stands for <a href="https://en.wikipedia.org/wiki/Field-programmable_gate_array" target="_blank">Field-Programmable Gate Array</a> – the key concept here is that FPGA circuits are designed to be configured by the developer *after* manufacturing (hence "Field-Programmable").

 #### How does FPGA work?